Anti-slavery and human trafficking statement 2017

 - Write and implement an internal company policy on preventing hidden labour exploitation;

 - Work towards working collaboratively with employees on a programme to identify, tackle and report hidden labour exploitation;

 - Work towards including recognising and reporting human trafficking and other third party hidden labour exploitation in induction training, and

 - Revise our Whistleblowing Policy to include reference to modern slavery.

 Orchard House Foods has a zero-tolerance approach to modern slavery and this will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

 This statement has been put together as part of our commitment to section 54(1) of the Modern Slavery Act 2015.
-It has been approved by the board of directors of Orchard House Foods Limited, who will review and update it annually.
+It has been approved by the board of directors of Hain Daniels, who will review and update annually.